-All crimes, emergencies, and other serious incidents reported to Temple Police are promptly responded to and documented by a Temple Police officer or detective.
-Telephone calls to Temple Police, (215) 204-1234, are electronically recorded to ensure that a record is made of each reported crime.
-Temple Police and security officers record detailed facts of crimes and incidents on a standardized police report that is used throughout the Department of Public Safety.
-As appropriate, crimes will be documented in a Philadelphia Police report and sent to the district of occurrence.
+All crimes, emergencies, and other serious incidents reported to Temple Police are promptly responded to and documented by a Temple Police Officer, Detective or Security Officer.
+Telephone calls to Temple Police, (215) 204-1234, are electronically recorded to ensure that a record is made of each reported crime or incident.
+Temple Police and Security officers record detailed facts of crimes and other incidents into a record management system (RMS).
+Reports are taken and entered into this system by Mobile Data Computers (MDC) in patrol vehicles or other mobile devices.
+This RMS is used throughout the Department of Public Safety.
+As appropriate, crimes will be documented in a Philadelphia Police report and sent to the PPD Police district of occurrence.
 On a monthly basis, Temple Police reports crime statistics to the Pennsylvania State Police.

-Code Blue emergency phones are strategically placed throughout the campus to quickly connect with Temple Police.
+Code Blue emergency phones are strategically placed through the campus for a quick connection to Public Safety.